Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/files_used.md

         The alternative would be to use a trick that is also used in some CPE module files to read in and execute code from an external file.

+        The current implementation is a stub that relies on the environment variable ``LUMI_PARTITION`` but the goal is to replace this with something more robust to ensure that it also works in SLURM job scripts where that environment variable may have the wrong value as SLURM by default copies its environment from the node where the job was submitted.

+        The idea is to ensure that a ``module reload`` would reload the loaded software stack for the partition on which the ``module reload`` command is run.

       * ``get_CPE_component``: A function that can be used in modulefiles to request the version of a CPE component.
 The data is read from the CPE definition files in the ``CrayPE`` subdirectory of the repository.